Fall Protection Strategies For Steel Tile Co Standing Seam Roofs

 8. Implement Daily Torque Verification

 Extreme temperature swings can affect fastener tension.
-As part of your mandatory daily inspection, use a torque wrench to verify all set screws remain at their calibrated settings.
+As part of your mandatory daily inspection, use a torque wrench to verify all set screws remain at their calibrated settings to ensure the safety system performs as intended.

 9. Prevent Suspension Trauma with Trauma Straps